-The best firewood to use in your log burner is British hardwood, kiln-dried to below 20% moisture and cut to the right length and thickness for your wood burner.
+The best firewood to use in your log burner is British hardwood logs, kiln-dried to below 20% moisture and cut to the right length and thickness for your wood burner.

 Why should I use hardwood logs in my log burner?

-Hardwood logs are much more dense than softwood logs, so they burn longer which means you use less.
+Hardwood logs are better for your log burner as they are much more dense than softwood logs, so they burn longer which means you use less.
 Softwood logs might be cheaper than hardwood logs, but it's usually a false economy.

 Softwood also has a higher resin content than hardwood so it spits and emits a lot more smoke.
-It's not pleasant to sit around a smoky fire, but inhaling too much smoke is also dangerous for your lungs and can damage your health, so it's important to minimise the smoke by using only hardwood logs.
+It's not pleasant to sit around a smoky fire, but inhaling too much smoke is also dangerous for your lungs and can damage your health, so it's important to minimise the smoke by using only hardwood logs in your log burner.

-Softwood kindling works brilliantly to start a fire in your log burner, but once you have a roaring kindling fire, you should only ever use hardwood logs to keep it going.
+Softwood kindling works brilliantly to start a fire, but once you have a roaring kindling fire, you should only ever use hardwood logs to keep the fire in your log burner going.

 Why should I use kiln-dried firewood in my log burner?